 DC United beats Impact 5-0 to close playoff gap

+WASHINGTON — In the biggest game of the season, the Montreal Impact faltered badly in the second half.

-WASHINGTON (AP) -- Luciano Acosta had a goal and three assists, Wayne Rooney and Paul Arriola each scored two second-half goals, and D.C.
-United beat the Montreal Impact 5-0 on Saturday night.
+Luciano Acosta had a goal and three assists, Wayne Rooney and Paul Arriola each scored two second-half goals, and D.C.
+United beat the Impact 5-0 on Saturday night.

 United (10-11-8) closed within two points of the Impact (12-15-4) for the sixth and final playoff spot in the Eastern Conference.
 D.C. has two games in hand.